 Closing the vocal cords is something many vocalists do.
 It can be effective when used sparingly, but when it is the rule rather than the exception, you may have to fix it with EQ.

 If you can find the range and use EQ to attenuate it, you may be able to lessen the effect and craft a smoother vocal.

-Instead of playing with the EQ of the vocals to boost the bass you may give bring everything else down into the low end.
+Instead of playing with the EQ of the vocals to boost the bass, you may bring everything else down into the low end.
 This should round out the vocals nicely.

 If there is too much energy put into the lower mid-range tones of a vocal, you may be looking at a mic issue.
 It could also be an issue that occurs due to the size of the room.

-All of these issues you may not be able to fix but you can fix the track after recording easily.
+You might not be able to fix all these issues, but you can fix the track after recording easily.
 You will want to be careful and patient as the effects and EQs you will have to use may end up decreasing the fullness of the vocals altogether.

 You will want to add a few EQ bands and decrease the width of the Q so that you can tidy up the sound.

 This is not so much an issue with the vocal as it is with the equipment.
 In particular, the mic choice.

 With this issue, you will want to add a little EQ boost in the 1-2k range.
 This will help give the vocals a bit of a forward push that will help with smaller speakers.
 You will want to be careful not to attenuate TOO MUCH out as this could damage the quality of the vocals.